BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 Note that the first line specifies the type of citation, MISC for _miscellaneous_, and Article for _papers_, along with the main entry which will be used to link in-text citations further in the episode.
 The other lines include the metadata that describes different parts of the bibliography, such as the date, the author, etc.

-These two references are included in the `bibliography.bibtex` file supplied to you and saved on your Desktop as recommended and that you should now open in RStudio.
 Now let&#39;s collect the other citations we will need to include in our paper:

 We want to add other more items to our bibliography list to be then cited in the paper.
 Let's add the paper: `1,500 scientists lift the lid on reproducibility` authored by Baker (2016).